pokil/BakaGroupsFix/README.md

 BakaGroupsFix
 =============

-Add scanlators website (and fix clickable IRC if any) in groups and release pages.
+Add scanlators website (and fix clickable IRC if any) in groups and release pages for mangaupdates.com.